 Logging causes habitat loss in the Monarch Butterfly Biosphere Reserve.
 But people continue to log because they have no other economic options.
 Our project addresses both issues by hiring local people to protect the butterfly forest.
 The fate of the monarchs and that of the people who live alongside them are intimately interconnected: we cannot safeguard one without safeguarding the other.

-- Providing three local people with stable, full-time employment as forest arborists.
+- Provided three local people with stable, full-time employment as forest arborists.

 - Trained the arborists to participate in citizen science, including